 Save up to $25,000 a year on college with Merit Aid.

-And you don’t need to qualify for financial aid.
+And you don’t need to qualify for need-based financial aid.

 Real Results: Merit Aid Course Success Stories